Jean O’Leary — Part 1

 In the end, Jean had no regrets about leaving the convent.
 But there were other things she regretted in her life.
 And you’re about to hear about one of those things.

-It’s 1973 and Jean is at the Gay Pride Rally in Washington Square Park in Greenwich Village.
+It’s 1973 and Jean is at the gay pride rally in Washington Square Park in Greenwich Village.
 By then she’d led a split of the women from the Gay Activists Alliance and formed a new organization called Lesbian Feminist Liberation.

 Jean’s group was protesting the rally organizer’s decision to include drag queens as part of the entertainment.
 While Jean and other LFL members were passing out flyers to the crowd, Sylvia Rivera took the stage and made her now famous speech.

-Eric: Let me tell you why it’s important.
+EM: Let me tell you why it’s important.
 What it shows is the evolution of thought and how we got to where we are now.
 Why you think the way you do now.
 And you didn’t come to where you are now without having gone through all of this.

-Jean: Okay, just so long as you can really put this in context.
+JO: Okay, just so long as you can really put this in context.
 I will trust you more as we go along.

-Eric: The whole book… I have to put the whole book in context, because some of the things people did and said they can’t believe what they said and did.
+EM: The whole book… I have to put the whole book in context, because some of the things people did and said they can’t believe what they said and did.

-Jean: I know.
+JO: I know.
 I mean, this is really something.
 This was at a time when the sexism was just rampant between men and women in the gay community.

-Eric: How did the sexism show itself?
+EM: How did the sexism show itself?

-Jean: Well, it was blatant.
+JO: Well, it was blatant.
 The men actually treated women like surrogate mothers, lovers, sisters.
 The woman’s role should be respected and that’s where you are.
 There was, uh, very little… few women in leadership positions and they were consciously kept out of them.

-Because just as gay people, you know, have to become visible in the society, lesbians had to become visible, because whenever people said gay, they always thought about gay men.
+Because just as gay people, you know, have to become visible in the society, lesbians had to become visible, because whenever people said “gay,” they always thought about gay men.
 We sat around, actually, for months and tried to figure out what were the women’s issues that were different from feminist issues, or different from gay issues.
-And quite frankly to this day no one has been able to come up with what those issues are.
+And, quite frankly, to this day no one has been able to come up with what those issues are.
 But it’s a matter of attitude.
 It’s a matter of positioning.
 It’s a matter of respect.
 It’s a matter of power.
 It’s a matter of all those types of things, which are a little more subtle.
 And, um, so, what… and visibility, of course, visibility.
 Just having people realize that there are lesbians in the world and when you say “gay” it has to include gay men and women.

 So, I guess the thing with the transvestites—I would never do this now—but in those days, it was like, well, here’s a man dressing up as a woman and wearing all the things that we’re trying to break free of.

-Eric: Such as?
+EM: Such as?

-Jean; High heels, girdles, corsets, stockings, you know, all the things that were just sort of binding women.
+JO: High heels, girdles, corsets, stockings, you know, all the things that were just sort of binding women.
 And, um, so we just decided to make a statement.